-Spaces owners can create, destroy, and read all content in all the Spaces for an account.
+Spaces owners can create, destroy, and read all content in all the Spaces buckets for an account.
 They also make decisions and manage what everyone else can see.
-If an owner wants to allow one or more people to co-manage Spaces, there are two options: access keys and DigitalOcean Teams.
+If an owner wants to allow one or more people to co-manage buckets, there are two options: access keys and DigitalOcean Teams.

 You can create an unlimited number of keys for your account.
 This allows you to generate unique key pairs for each person or program, so if it’s necessary to revoke access in the future, you can remove the keys or reset the secret without affecting other users.

 To generate Spaces access keys, from the control panel, click API.

 Navigate to the Spaces Keys tab, select Generate New Key.
 A text box in the Spaces access keys section will open.
 Name the key in a way that will allow you to identify who or what uses the key, then click the checkmark.

 Once you name the key, you’ll see the access key and, on the next line, the secret key.
 This is the only time the secret key will be displayed, so copy it immediately and store it in a secure place.

 If a secret gets lost, forgotten, or compromised, you can open its More menu, click Edit and choose Regenerate Token to create a new secret.
 When you regenerate a secret, any scripts or clients that use the key will need to be reconfigured to use the new secret value.

 DigitalOcean Teams, like Spaces access keys, allow members to create, manage, and destroy buckets associated with the Team account using the control panel’s web interface.
 Members can also create, delete, and regenerate access keys for buckets.